 Capital letters: First letter only ... never totally capitalize any words unless they're an acronym or state abbreviation.
 All caps take up twice as much space as lower case.
 In the events and club listings space is a premium so when you type all caps, we have to remove them.
-Email addresses are usually not case sensitive.
+Email addresses are usually not case sensitive - keep them lower case.